Side profile of a man with Shingles.

 Published: September 8, 2021

-The presence of hearing loss can lead to a difficult experience affecting everyday interaction, communication and participation in social activities.
-The causes of a hearing loss vary and can include things such as an infection, genetic disorders, stroke, and exposure to extremely loud noise, or damage to inner ear hair cells resulting from injury or old age.
+Hearing loss can lead to difficulties that affect everyday interaction, communication, and participation in social activities.
+The causes of hearing loss vary and can include things such as an infection, genetic disorders, stroke, exposure to extremely loud noise, or damage to inner ear hair cells resulting from injury or old age.
 Hearing difficulties associated with these causes can be present in one or both ears.
-Most people are not aware of the common occurrence of hearing loss in Shingles.
-In this article, it’s important that we take a closer look into this kind of Shingles as it can lead to serious hearing difficulties.
+Most people are not aware that it’s possible to get hearing loss as a result of shingles.
+In this article, it’s important that we take a closer look at why that is.

 What is Shingles?